weewx/weewx/docs_src/quickstarts/git.md

 To enable uploads or to customize reports, modify the configuration file.
-See the [*Customization Guide*](../../custom/introduction) for instructions, and the [application](../../reference/weewx-options/introduction) and [skin](../../reference/skin-options/introduction) references for all of the options.
+See the [*Customization Guide*](../../custom/introduction) for instructions, and the [application](../../reference/weewx-options/introduction) and [skin](../../reference/skin-options/introduction) references for all the options.

     nano ~/weewx-data/weewx.conf